 Yields 1 cocktail

-1/2 ounce ancho chile simple syrup (recipe below)
+1 ounce turmeric simple syrup (see recipe below)

 Ground turmeric or cinnamon sticks (for serving)

 Add the bourbon, coconut milk, and simple syrup to a cocktail shaker filled with ice.
 Shake vigorously for at least 15 seconds then strain into a chilled glass.
 Serve with an extra dash of turmeric or a cinnamon stick.
 Enjoy!

 Yields about 6 ounces

 ½ teaspoon turmeric